8.2 Risk Management, Privacy, and Security

 Key Takeaways

-• Privacy and security require need-to-know access, careful records handling, data minimization, and coordination with information security and legal resources.
+• Privacy and security require data minimization, need-to-know access, role-based permissions, and coordination with information security and legal — HR holds highly sensitive medical, pay, and identity data.

-HR risk can come from poor documentation, inconsistent policy application, unsafe work conditions, weak access controls, mishandled investigations, inaccurate records, or unclear accountability.
-A SHRM-CP answer should show proportionality.
-The response should fit the risk instead of treating every issue as either routine or catastrophic.
+HR risk arises from poor documentation, inconsistent policy application, unsafe conditions, weak access controls, mishandled investigations, inaccurate records, or unclear accountability.
+SHRM-CP answers should show proportionality — match the response to the risk rather than treating every issue as either trivial or catastrophic.
+A documented risk that is never assigned to an owner with a due date remains an active risk.

 Risk areaControl exampleHR partner

-Employee recordsNeed-to-know access and retention practicesLegal, information technology, records owner
+Employee recordsNeed-to-know access, retention scheduleLegal, IT, records owner

-Vendor handling of HR dataContract review, data safeguards, service standardsProcurement, legal, information security
+Vendor handling of HR dataContract review, data safeguards, breach planProcurement, legal, infosec

-In exam scenarios, avoid answers that expose confidential information to satisfy curiosity.
-Also avoid answers that withhold necessary information from a manager who must implement a work restriction, schedule change, or safety action.
-HR judgment is often about sharing the minimum appropriate information with the right people at the right time.
+In exam scenarios, avoid answers that expose confidential information to satisfy curiosity, and equally avoid answers that withhold information a manager genuinely needs to implement a work restriction or safety action.
+When a vendor may have mishandled data, the strongest first move is to assess what data is affected, notify internal owners, and coordinate with legal, security, and the vendor — not to minimize it or terminate the contract blindly.
+HR judgment is usually about sharing the minimum appropriate information with the right people at the right time.

 Test Your Knowledge